Britain's banking regulator ditches review of industry culture

 The move will likely add to the public perception that the Financial Conduct Authority (FCA) is softening its approach after several years of "banker bashing" following the 2007-2009 financial crisis.

-It follows the departure of Martin Wheatley, seen by some in the sector as a regulatory hardliner, as the FCA's chief executive in July, and a dilution of impending rules to hold senior bankers to account for regulatory breaches.
+It follows the departure of Martin Wheatley, considered a regulatory hardliner, as the FCA's chief executive in July, and a dilution of impending rules to hold senior bankers to account for regulatory breaches.

 However, public antipathy to the industry remains high as banks globally fight to improve their reputation after market-rigging scandals, including in currency rates and interest rate benchmarks, which have led to multi-million pound fines for the likes of Barclays and HSBC.